Waldemar Haffkine: Later years

-Since Haffkine's post in Bombay was already occupied, he moved to Calcutta and worked there until his retirement in 1914.
-Haffkine returned to France and later moved to Lausanne, Switzerland, where he spent the last years of his life.
+Since Haffkine's post in Bombay was already occupied, he moved to Calcutta and worked there as director in chief of the Calcutta Biological Laboratory.
+He was however confined to theoretical research, being prevented from conducting any practical trials.
+Haffkine retired in 1914, returned to France and later moved to Lausanne, Switzerland, where he spent the last years of his life.

 Influence

 Historian Simon Schama researched Haffkine for his book Foreign Bodies: the Terror of Contagion, the Ingenuity of Science, and advised Paul Twivy on a play he was writing about Haffkine.
 Schama likened the persecution of Haffkine to the Dreyfus Affair, not just because of the injustice but also for the way the authorities, faced with conclusive evidence of their wrongdoing, resisted admitting it.
 Twivy said "There is no doubt that we would not have survived pandemics without Haffkine, even though he's not known.
 He developed vaccines against two of the biggest killers ever.
 He is literally the most important scientist in terms of the number of lives he saved."